MKConv: Multidimensional Feature Representation for Point Cloud Analysis: Experiments

 \subsection{Object Classification}

-We use ModelNet40~\cite{wu20153d} dataset that contains 9,843 train and 2,468 test models in 40 classes for object classification.
-Point cloud data trained and tested with our model is provided by \cite{qi2017pointnet}, and 1,024 points are uniformly sampled as input.
-We use the normal as an additional feature.
-For training, random scaling and translation are used for augmentation strategy, as in \cite{klokov2017escape, liu2019relation}.
-A dropout layer~\cite{srivastava2014dropout} with 0.5 probability is used in the final fully connected layers to reduce the over-fitting problem.
-For evaluation, we do not apply voting strategy that repeatedly predicts an object's class with random scaling or sampling.
+We use the ModelNet40~\citep{wu20153d} dataset, which contains 9,843 training and 2,468 test models in 40 classes for object classification.
+Point cloud data trained and tested with our model is provided by \cite{qi2017pointnet}, and 1,024 points are uniformly sampled as inputs.
+The points are normalized into a unit sphere.
+For training, random scaling and translation are used for the augmentation strategy as in \cite{klokov2017escape, liu2019relation}.
+A dropout layer with a probability of 0.5 is used in the final fully-connected (FC) layers to reduce the over-fitting problem.

-We compares overall accuracy (OA) and mean of class-wise accuracy (mAcc) for the proposed CKConv with relevant previous state-of-the-art models in Table~\ref{tab:cls}.
-CKConv achieves higher accuracy than all other considered methods.
-In the case of RS-CNN~\cite{liu2019relation}, we report the performance without the voting strategy as provided in the paper.
-Among methods that exploit 3D convolution for feature learning, our approach performs much better than those~\cite{wu20153d,maturana2015voxnet,qi2016volumetric} rasterizing raw point cloud into voxels.
-The reason of the performance gap is based on the fact that CKConv learns to voxelize the feature in embedding space, which prevents information loss in the discretization process.
-CKConv also outperforms methods with points as input, which proves the effectiveness of our unique feature representation.
+We compare the overall accuracy (OA) for the proposed MKConv with relevant previous state-of-the-art models in Table~\ref{tab:cls}.
+The operations of methods are categorized as point convolution, pointwise MLP and transformer.
+The difference between operations of convolution and MLP is described in Section~\ref{related}.
+We present the performance with and without the voting strategy, as in \cite{liu2019relation,xu2021paconv}, wherein an object’s class is repeatedly predicted using random scaling and the results are averaged.
+MKConv achieves the highest accuracy among considered models by achieving 93.7\% without voting and 94.0\% with voting.